By Irene Sanchez

 “(1) promote the overthrow of the United States government; (2) promote resentment toward a race or class of people; (3) are designed primarily for pupils of a particular ethnic group or (4) advocate ethnic solidarity instead of the treatment of pupils as individuals.”

 This law led to TUSD declaring the Mexican American Studies Program was out of compliance with the state law.
-By January 2012 the program was dismantled and by April 2012 the former Director Sean Arce was fired.
-After a seven year legal battle the case Arce v.
-Douglass had a final ruling in 2017.
+By January 2012 the program was dismantled.
+After a seven year legal battle the case had a final ruling in 2017.
 It was found that the ban of Mexican American Studies was done with racial animus towards Mexicans and thus unconstitutional under the First and 14th amendment.

 The movement for #dignidadliteraria that sprung from the discussion around American Dirt has started deeper conversations on representation in literature, but it also reminds me about who decides what Chicano/Latino students and other marginalized communities are taught about themselves.
 It is also seen how if we challenge the dominant narrative and curriculum we are then turned into a “threat” when the real violence is the denial of these histories and stories and centering of those dominant narratives that dehumanize our students and communities.